 - Involvement in a crime while under the influence of alcohol

-- Possession or consumption of alcoholic beverages in University Residence Halls, fraternity houses, or sorority houses
+- Possession or use of alcoholic beverages in University Residence Halls, fraternity houses, or sorority houses

-- Possession or consumption of alcoholic beverages on University property outdoors or in other public areas of campus
+- Possession or use of alcoholic beverages on University property outdoors or in other public areas of campus

 - Possession of a controlled substance